<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 AT&T Pension Plan Overview & Examples

 The AT&T Pension Benefit Plan is a defined benefit pension plan and a defined contribution pension plan, sponsored by AT&T. The company created various pension plans based on different groups of employees.
-In this guide, we'll be discussing the pension plans specifically for Management and Hourly employees in the United States.
+In this guide, we'll be discussing the pension plans specifically for management and hourly employees in the United States.
 These are different plans, and yours may differ, but in general, most plans behave similarly for participants across all ages.

 Benefits under the plan are provided through separate programs.
 A "program" is the portion of the plan that provides benefits to a particular group of participants or beneficiaries.
-For example
+For example:

 1. Management employees are eligible for plans like the Cash Balance Account (although it was frozen in 2002) and the Current Active Management (CAM) Plan.